KDE/documentation-develop-kde-org/content/hig/icons/colorful/category_preferences.md

 {{< /do >}}
 {{< dont src="/hig/category-metaphor-dont.png" >}}
-Don't use icons just for the sake of having different visuals per categry---use meaningful metaphors that inform the user about their category.
+Don't use icons just for the sake of having different visuals per category---use meaningful metaphors that inform the user about their category.
 {{< /dont >}}
 {{< /compare >}}